STAY AHEAD OF THE COLD

 Using an open flame stove and cooktop will require ventilation, such as a range hood, to draw fumes, steam, and smoke out of the kitchen and prevent carbon monoxide buildup.
 If a range hood isn’t an option, simply open a nearby door or window.
 If you’re unsure whether you’re providing enough ventilation to your kitchen, reach out to a professional installer for guidance.

-Propane grill cooking
+Cooking with propane: Propane grill

 Fussing with bags of charcoal and cans of lighter fluid is a thing of the past when you make the switch to a propane-powered grill.
 Not only is getting your cookout started as simple as turning a dial and pushing a button, but you can also count on propane to provide consistent heat for a well-cooked meal.
 If you’re new to propane grilling, we’ve got a few tips and tricks to help you achieve grill master status in no time.